Best 14 CI/CD Tools You Must Know

 - Enables running history builds, viewing test history reports, pinning, tagging, and adding builds to favorites

-- Easy to customize, interact, and extend the server
+- Easy to customize, interact with, and extend the server

 - Keeps the CI server functional and stable